chingu-voyages/v17-toucans-team-01/README.md

   - [HTML formatting and style rules](#html-formatting-and-style-rules)
   - [CSS formatting and style rules](#css-formatting-and-style-rules)
   - [JavaScript formatting and style rules](#javascript-formatting-and-style-rules)

-### Git Strategy <!-- omit in toc -->

-- [x] Can the Pull Request be merged by anyone?
-Or just the Project Manager?
-Or only by the person in charge of that code section?
-- [x] Will you be using GitHub's Pull Request?
-- [x] Code Merge Process
-- [ ] Will you pull the destination branch into your branch first?
-Or just attempt to merge straight in?
-- [x] Will there be a mandatory code review by one other person before merging?
-- [x] What happens if there are merge conflicts?

-#### Pull Requests & Merging

-- All Pull Requests and code merges will take place in the project's Github repo.

-##### Development

-- Working branches will be merged into the development branch during weekly development.
-- At least one team member other than the requester must review and approve a request before it can be merged.
-- After the merge has been approved, the requester will perform the merge on Github and delete the merged branch from the repository upon a successful merge.
-- If any merge conflicts occur, the requester must work with the author of the conflicting code to resolve them and re-submit the PR for approval.

-##### Master Branch

-- A PR to merge to the master should reflect the goals of the prior week's sprint and produce an updated MVP.
-This PR will typically take place following the weekly sprint meeting.
-- All team members must approve a request for merging into the master branch.

 ## Team Goals